SHIVANG2904/Tech_Assignments/README.md

 # Tech_Assignments

-Assignments of Tech Placement Classes of batch 2023.
+The assignments of Tech Placement Classes of batch 2023.

 All the codes are in C/C++.